rust-lang/cargo/src/doc/src/reference/registry-index.md

 - `api`: This is the base URL for the web API.
 This key is optional, but if it is not specified, commands such as [`cargo publish`] will not work.
 The web API is described below.
+- `auth-required`: indicates whether this is a private registry that requires all operations to be authenticated including API requests, crate downloads and sparse index updates.

 ## Download Endpoint